 Exhibitor Dress Requirements: Exhibitors must wear western attire, long sleeve shirt or long sleeve blouse with collar and cuffs and pants or skirt with boots, while exhibiting cattle in the show ring (Western hats may be worn if desired).
 "Baseball style" caps, "tennis shoe" type footwear and scotch combs are prohibited in the show ring.
+Ring stewards, show officials, announcers and any others that are in the show ring in an official capacity are expected to follow these dress requirements as well.

 Show List: Show management must publish a show list (catalog) of entries including each animal by class, entry number, name, TLBAA registration number, date-of-birth, and owner.
 The show list is to be made available to all exhibitors at a show.
 Official placings are to be recorded, signed by the judge(s), and submitted to the TLBAA as official results within seven (7) days after the show with all moneys due. (\$5.00 per head x number of World Qualifying class entries, if the HORNS system is being used for entries, \$8.00 per head if not using the HORNS system for entries.)

 Bull Classes: All bulls competing are shown at halter WITH A NOSE LEAD.
 Bulls 12 months of age and over must show with a permanent nose ring and nose lead.
 All bulls over 12 months must use neckties or neck straps when secured in stall.
-Handlers must be 18 years or older and/or in the TLBT Senior Showmanship Division to show bulls in Classes 27-29 and Produce of Dam/Get of Sire classes if a Class 27-29 bull(s) is/are entered.
+Handlers must be 13 years or older and/or in the TLBT Teen or Senior Showmanship Division to show bulls in Classes 27-29 and Produce of Dam/Get of Sire classes if a Class 27-29 bull(s) is/are entered.
 All youth may show Class 26 or under.